For the more information about natural sounds and night skies in the National Park Service, please visit http://www.nature.nps.gov/sound_night/.

 Acoustic technicians also consider site access, equipment availability and capability, and availability of personnel to deploy and maintain the equipment.

 Measurement season and duration

 Ideally, acoustical data are collected for all seasons.
 However, two seasons are usually adequate.
 When assessing specific sound sources, acoustic technicians collect data during the season(s) in which the activity occurs as well as the season when the activity occurs the least or not at all.
-For example, aircraft are a sound source of interest for the development of Air Tour Management Plans (ATMPs).
+For example, aircraft are a sound source of interest for the development of air tour agreements.
 Air tour companies typically operate during the summer months; few tours, if any, are conducted in the winter.
 In this case, measurements are taken during both the summer and winter seasons.
 For those parks at which regular air tours occur year-round, acoustic technicians collect data from different seasons to adequately model potential air tour impacts.